kids-first/kf-rnaseq-workflow/README.md

 - If the input reads have already been trimmed, leave these as null and cutadapt step will simple pass on the fastq files to STAR.
 - If they do need trimming, supply the adapters and the cutadapt step will trim, and pass trimmed fastqs along.
+- `min_len` if adapter is trimmed, currently set to min `20` bp.
+Change this as you see fit
+- `quality_base` set to phred scale `33` by default if trimming.
+There was a weird time when `64` was used - change if different
+- `quality_cutoff` if adapter is trimmed and you want to set a min bp quality.
+A single value will apply to both paired ends, 2 values will allow you to assign a different one to each (unusual)

 3) `wf_strand_param` is a workflow convenience param so that, if you input the following, the equivalent will propagate to the four tools that use that parameter: